-18 cardio exercises at home; no equipment needed for this 30-Minute HIIT At Home Workout!
-An intense, NO EQUIPMENT WORKOUT — from bodyweight squats and jump lunges to planks and plyo push ups — these high intensity interval training (HIIT) circuits will push your heart rate.
+No equipment needed for this 30-Minute HIIT At Home!
+An intense, no equipment workout with some of my favorite cardio exercises.
+From bodyweight squats and jump lunges to planks and plyometric push ups – these high intensity interval training (HIIT) circuits will push your heart rate.

 High Intensity Interval Training (HIIT) combines short bursts of intense exercise with short rest periods.
 It’s a really efficient way to train because ideally you work at your ‘all-out’ pace for short periods of time and then catch your breath before going ‘all-out’ again.